Morelle pushes for child tax credit to be permanent

 ROCHESTER, N.Y.
-(WROC) —The child tax credit was boosted in 2021 to help families during the pandemic.
-Congressman Joe Morelle is pushing for this to be permanent.
+(WROC) — The child tax credit was boosted in 2021 to help families during the pandemic.
+Congressman Joe Morelle is pushing for benefits to be permanent.

 Part of President Biden’s American Rescue Plan increased the existing tax credit from 2,000 per child to 3,600 per child under the age of 6 and to 3,000 for children between ages 6 and 16.